WeeHong/rental-sms-notification/README.md

 Based on [Using OAuth 2.0 for Web Server Applications](https://developers.google.com/identity/protocols/oauth2/web-server)

-_Certain portion of the instrument wrote on this page are outdated.
+_Certain portion of the instruction wrote on this page are outdated.
 Hence, I create the step below._

 ### Step 1: Create an